 Now another AP story has confirmed my guess.
 The CO has been relieved of his command.
 (Fired in civilian terminology.)

 Will a thorough root cause analysis of this incident be conducted?
-It seems the corrective actions (punishment for the crew and firing of the CO) has already occurred, so don’t hold your breath.
+It seems the corrective actions (punishment for the crew and firing of the CO) have already occurred, so don’t hold your breath.